Code-Institute-Submissions/crockpot/README.md

 #### Features left to implement
 - Add categories to recipes for extra search functionality (eg. vegetarian, spicy, meaty etc)
+- Quantities as a function of serving portion

 ## Technologies used
 ### Languages and frameworks